 Miguel Cruz (Play-By-Play)

 Miguel Cruz, a veteran broadcaster in the Metroplex area, became the first-ever play-by-play announcer for TCU's Spanish language broadcast when it debuted on Univision Radio 1270-AM in 2010.
 Cruz has spent the last 10 years covering sports in Dallas-Fort Worth for Univision.
 In addition to hosting the daily radio show Ultima Jugada 1270 AM and the weekly television show Accion Deportiva Extra on Univision 23, Cruz also has been sideline reporter for Dallas Cowboys broadcasts and provided Spanish color analysis for the Dallas Mavericks' Univision radio broadcast.

 Elvis Gallegos (Color)

-Elvis Gallegos, a four-year letterman as a Horned Frogs safety (2003-06), is in his fifth season as analyst for TCU's Spanish language broadcast.
+Elvis Gallegos, a four-year letterman as a Horned Frogs safety (2003-06), is in his eighth season as analyst for TCU's Spanish language broadcast.
 Gallegos played in 45 games as a Frog while helping the team post three 11-win seasons and a pair of bowl victories.
 He finished second on the team in tackles in 2004 with 56 stops while making a career-high seven starts at free safety in Gary Patterson's defensive system.